Traumatic Brain Injury in Adults

 • situational coaching prior to challenging situations; and

 • counseling to help an individual identify a sense of self that includes positive social interaction strategies (Ylvisaker, Turkstra, & Coelho, 2005).
-See also ASHA's Practice Portal page on Counseling for Professional Service Delivery.
+See also ASHA's Practice Portal page on Counseling in Audiology and Speech-Language Pathology.

 Communication partner training (CPT) is an example of social communication intervention.
 The goal of CPT is to improve the communication effectiveness of individuals with TBI by training communication partners to use strategies such as